The 4 BEST Night Tours in Tokyo, JapanĀ

 We’ve been all over Tokyo and and below are our favorite night tours we’ve taken.
 They make getting to local spots easy, offer a fun cultural experience, delicious food, and plenty of opportunities to drink sake with locals.

-Our personal FAVORITE tour for a memorable night in Tokyo is this bar hopping tour in Shinjuku District.
-It visits back-alley bars that only the locals know about with food and drinks included!
-You can book this 5-star tour here as well as read 1,800+ reviews from other travelers.
+Our personal FAVORITE tour for a memorable night in Tokyo is this bar-hopping tour in Shinjuku District.
+It visits back-alley bars that only the locals know about, with food and drinks included!

 1. Bar Hopping Tour in Shinjuku (Best Overall Tour)